Rain, Snow, Freezing Temperatures On Deck For Northern California

 — NWS Sacramento (@NWSSacramento) December 8, 2021

-A high-impact storm is then expected to roll in Sunday and linger through Tuesday.MORE NEWS: Scott Peterson Resentenced To Life In Prison Without Parole; Judge Doesn't Allow Him To Speak In Court
+A high-impact storm is then expected to roll in Sunday and linger through Tuesday.MORE NEWS: Food Waste Becomes California's Newest Climate Change Target

 Forecasters say this next system is expected to be fairly cold, with the snow level expected to be on the low side.